minio/operator/docs/operator-fields.md

 - `spec.image`: Set the container registry and image tag for MinIO server to be used in the MinIOInstance.

+- `spec.imagePullSecret`: Defines the secret to be used for pull image from a private Docker image.

 - `spec.credsSecret`: Use this secret to assign custom credentials (access key and secret key) to MinIOInstance.

 - `spec.replicas`: Define the number of nodes to be created for current MinIOInstance cluster.

 - `spec.podManagementPolicy`: Define Pod Management policy for pods created by StatefulSet.
 This is set to `Parallel` by default.
-Refer https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#pod-management-policy for details.
+Refer [the documentation](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#pod-management-policy) for details.

 - `spec.mountPath`: Set custom mount path.
 This is the path where PV gets mounted on MinIOInstance pods.
 This is set to `/export` by default.